antigenius0910/old_durep/README.md

 # old_durep
-very old durep automation for storage check
+very old durep crontab automation for daily storage check

 old and slow but still works like a champ